Adult Sailing FAQ's

 You should receive a confirmation for registration from Chesterfield County after registering through their online system.
 You should receive and automated email with a copy of the Risk Form, the Adult Sailing Handbook, and the Adult Sailing Application Form.
 These forms are also available at any time on our Adult Sailing page (will be posted once updated for 2022).
 GRSA Sail Programs Director and staff will send emails to communicate any important course information.
 Updates of classes and important information will also be available at www.grsa.org.

 What are the staff qualifications?

 Sail Programs staff are experienced sailors.
 Each instructor and assistant holds a current US Sailing Level 1 Small Boat Instructor certification that includes current First Aid and CPR/AED certification, and a NASBLA approved safe power boating course.
 All instructors over the age of 18 have cleared a background check by Chesterfield County.
-For more information on the instructors check out our Meet the Instructors page!

 What are the staff to student ratios?